SAP-samples/teched2022-AD163/TypesScript/exercises/ex8/README.md

 3. Let's see if the navigation logic works.
 Switch to the browser tab with the opened application preview.
 In the URL, remove any content after `index.html`.
 Reload the page.
 Click any sensor.
 The navigation takes place, and you see the newly created view.
 <br><br>![](images/08_04_0010.png)<br><br>

-## Exercise 8.5 - Create SensorStatus.controller.js
+## Exercise 8.5 - Create SensorStatus.controller.ts
 Nice.
 Now let's implement the navigation back to `Sensors.view.xml`.
 To do this, you'll need a new controller for the newly created view.

 1. Go to folder `sensormanager/webapp/controller/`.